• Skip to primary navigation

 apple oatmeal cookie dough mixed in a big glass bowl

-Step 5: Drop cookie dough onto prepared baking sheet using a cookie scoop, lined with parchment paper or a silicone mat and gently press them with the bottom of a glass or back of a spoon then bake in a preheated 350 degrees F oven until golden brown.
+Step 5: Drop the cookie dough onto prepared baking sheet using a cookie scoop, lined with parchment paper or silicone baking mats.
+Gently press each cookie with the bottom of a glass or back of a spoon to flatten them.

 apple oatmeal cookies on a baking sheet lined with parchment paper